-This course examines the work required to finish a family dwelling once it is framed-in.
-Topics covered include: insulation, interior wall cladding, doors, windows, cornice trim and painting.
-Students will study these topics both in theory and through project work.
+This course examines the work required to finish a family dwelling once it has been framed.
+Each of the following topics covered in the course emphasize safety.
+Topics include insulation, interior wall cladding, crack filling, door, window and trim installation as well as painting.
+Students will study these topics both in theory and through project work and each are allocated approximately the same amount of class time.
 This course should be of interest and value to those students interested in pursuing a career related to the construction industry.
 Students are required to have a pair of CSA certified steel toed work boots.
 If this is not feasible, arrangements can be made on an individual basis to accommodate the student.
 Students are also expected to work outside in the elements and be prepared to do so.
 Prerequisite: Framing & Sheathing 110